MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 Now, to make the code cleaner and easier to read, I'm gonna move this `http.StripPrefix()` function call up here and store its output in a new variable called `swaggerHandler`.
-And here, instead of passing in the old fs, we will create a new one with `http.FileServer()`, and pass in the statik file system object that we've loaded above.
+And here, instead of passing in the old `fs`, we will create a new one with `http.FileServer()`, and pass in the `statikFS` file system object that we've loaded above.

 ```go
 swaggerHandler := http.StripPrefix("/swagger/", http.FileServer(statikFS))